Spring Self-Care for the Grieving

 Quality Alone Time

 While being alone with your thoughts can be scary for some – especially when you’re grieving a loss – it can be incredibly freeing.
-Quality alone time doesn’t mean justing sitting in a chair thinking about everything.
+Quality alone time doesn’t mean just sitting in a chair thinking about everything.
 It could be reading a good book, drinking a hot cup of tea, doing yoga, meditating, or taking that bath we mentioned above.

 If you want to cry – cry.
 This exercise isn’t meant to stifle your emotions – merely create a safe environment to heal.